NVIDIA/NeMo-speech-data-processor/docs/src/sdp/existing_configs.rst

 ..
 Make sure to run docs/gen_docs.py before running any of the sphinx commands
 .. to make sure the config-docs are available in the .rst format!

+..
+TODO: currently the per-config documentation is not in any toctree.
+..
+Do we want to fix that?

 Supported datasets
 ------------------